How To Do Dolphin Plank Pose (Makara Adho Mukha Svanasana)

 Second, utilize blocks or blankets to avoid straining while doing the pose.

-Finally, the Dolphin Plank Pose improves body stability by balancing core strength and spinal alignment.
+Finally, the Dolphin Plank Pose improves body stability.
+It does this by balancing core strength and spinal alignment.

 Conclusion